thomasfriesen/Landsat_Kairo/README.md

 # Landsat_Kairo

-K_means Classification of Landsat data from Kairo
+Kmeans Classification of Landsat data from Kairo

+Ths is a short script for classifiying Landsat using Kmeans.
+GDAL Library is needed for using rgdal and may need to be installed in addition.